dabeaz/curio/docs/index.rst

 =====

 - a small and unusual object that is considered interesting or attractive
-- A Python library for concurrent I/O.
+- A Python library for concurrent I/O and systems programming.

-Curio is a modern library for performing reliable concurrent I/O using Python coroutines and the explicit async/await syntax introduced in Python 3.5.
-Its programming model is based on cooperative multitasking and common system programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
-Under the covers, it is based on a task queuing system that is small, fast, and powerful.
+Curio is a library for performing concurrent I/O and various systems programming tasks using Python coroutines and the explicit async/await syntax introduced in Python 3.5.
+Its programming model is based on cooperative multitasking and common programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
+Under the covers, it is based on a task queuing system that is small and fast.

 Contents:
 ---------